apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [dag-factory](https://github.com/ajbosco/dag-factory) - A library for dynamically generating Apache Airflow DAGs from YAML configuration files.

-[Dag Dependencies viewer](https://github.com/ms32035/airflow-dag-dependencies) - A plugin which creates a view to visualize dependencies between the Airflow DAGs
+[Dag Dependencies viewer](https://github.com/ms32035/airflow-dag-dependencies) - A tool which creates a view to visualize dependencies between the Airflow DAGs

 [Databand](https://databand.ai/) - Observability platform built on top of Airflow.